BARROW & IRELAND

 Dramaturgy includes: Sammy - The Sammy Davis Jr. Musical (Workshop).

-Chris is an Olivier Award nominated Sound Designer working primarily within the
+Christopher is an award-winning sound designer working primarily within the

 theatre industry, both in the UK and internationally.

-Seoul & Japanese Tour), The Jungle (New York), Summer and Smoke, Mary Stuart
+Seoul & Japanese Tour), The Jungle (St. Ann's Warehouse, New York),

-(Duke of York’s Theatre), Beginning (National Theatre) and Labour of Love (Noël Coward Theatre).
+Beginning (National) and Labour of Love (Noël Coward).